openlawteam/tribute-contracts/README.md

 ### Core

+#### DaoRegistry.sol

+The DaoRegisrty.sol contract tracks the state of the DAO for 1) Adapter access, 2) State of Proposals, 3) Membership status, 4) Bank balances for the DAO and members.
+For an Adapater to be used it must be registered to DaoRegistry.sol.

+`enum DaoState {CREATION, READY}` CREATION  = the DAO has been deployed via `initializeDao`, but is not ready to be used.
+READY = the function `finalizeDao` has been called by the deployer is now ready to be used.

+`struct Proposal` track the state of the proposal: exist, sponsored, processed, canceled.

+`struct Member` track state of a member: exists, jailed.

+`struct Checkpoint` Laoland makes use of the off-chain voting mechanism Snapshot.
+The `Checkpoint` struct assists with verifying the optimistic voting and proposal mechanisms at various blocktimes.
+See, https://github.com/snapshot-labs.

+`struct Bank {
+      address[] tokens;
+      address[] internalTokens;
+      // tokenAddress => availability
+      mapping(address => bool) availableTokens;
+      mapping(address => bool) availableInternalTokens;
+      // tokenAddress => memberAddress => checkpointNum => Checkpoint
+      mapping(address => mapping(address => mapping(uint32 => Checkpoint))) checkpoints;
+      // tokenAddress => memberAddress => numCheckpoints
+      mapping(address => mapping(address => uint32)) numCheckpoints;
+  }`

+  Inside the `Bank` struct:

+  - `tokens` tokens sent to the DAO.
+  - `internalTokens` are tokens managed by the DAO, similiar to shares in a company, or Shares from Moloch v.2

+   -  `availableTokens` and `availableInteralTokens`, are tokens that have been whitelisted for use with the DAO.
+A token goes from `tokens` or `internalTokens` to `avaialbleTokens` and `availableInternalTokens` when the function `registerPotentialNewToken` or `registerPotentialNewInternalToken` is called.
+  - `checkpoints` and `numCheckpoints`  for each token in the Bank, we create checkpoints so we can figure out a balance at a certain block number.
+The balance is managed for the member address (not the delegate key).
+The same technnique is to determine whiuch key controls a member at a certain block number (delegate key -> member address snapshot)

+`struct AdapterDetails` When an Adapter is added to `DaoRegistry` via the function `addAdapter`, a bytes32 `id` and a uint256 `acl` are parameters assigned to the Adapter for use in identifying the Adapter.

 ### Helpers
 #### FlagHelper.sol
 Flags are bool values to determine the state of a member, proposal, or an adapter.